andydlindsay/aug19-w3d2/README.md

 ### CRUD
 - Create - create a new resource
 - Read - all of users user with id of 2
-- Update - update a resource
+- Update - update/edit a resource
 - Delete - delete a resource

 ### BREAD